Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 4: ON, the Mutant Tank can only appear on finale maps after the rescue vehicle is called.
 			"Finale Tank"				"0"

+			// The Mutant Tank will only spawn in open areas.
+			// Note: Do not change this setting if you are unsure of how it works.
+			// --
+			// 0: OFF, the Mutant Tank can appear anywhere.
+			// 1: ON, the Mutant Tank can only appear in open areas.
+			"Open Areas Only"			"0"

 			// The health of bosses needed for each stage.
 			// Note: This setting only takes effect when the "Spawn Mode" setting is set to 1.
 			// Note: The values will be added to the boss's new health on every new stage.